allienka/Helsinki-bikes/README.md

 10. Open the folder JourneysFront in terminal
 11. Write 'npm run start' (it should connect to the database)
 12. Open localhost:3000 in browser , you should see the Journeys list
-13. For Stations repead the same from step 10, but with the folder SingleStationFront
+13. For Stations repeat the same from step 10, but with the folder SingleStationFront

 # DATABASE STRUCTURE

 ![helsinki_bikes_structure](https://user-images.githubusercontent.com/105230372/215819132-10c70a02-85e6-4bbd-804c-b9f2b15999c6.jpg)

 TABLE HSL_STATIONS:
--	STATION ID
+-	STATION ID: stations ID  INTEGER
--	STATION
--	ADDRESS
--	JOURNEYS STARTED
--	JOURNEYS ENDED
+-	STATION: station name  VARCHAR
+-	ADDRESS: stations address VARCHAR
+-	JOURNEYS STARTED: how many journeys started from the particular station DOUBLE(10,2)
+-	JOURNEYS ENDED: how many journeys ended at this station DOUBLE(10,2)
--	AVG STARTING JOURNEY DIST
+-	AVG STARTING JOURNEY DIST: average amount of journeys starting from this station DOUBLE(10,2)
--	AVG ENDING JOURNEY DIST
+-	AVG ENDING JOURNEY DIST: average amount of journeys ending from this station DOUBLE (10,2)
--	TOTAL ENDING JOURNEY DIST
+-	TOTAL ENDING JOURNEY DIST: amout of all journeys starting from this station (needed for counting the avg) DOUBLE(10,2)
--	TOTAL STARTING JOURNEY DIST
+-	TOTAL STARTING JOURNEY DIST: amout of all journeys ending from this station (needed for counting the avg) DOUBLE(10,2)
--	LAST PROCESSED TM
+-	LAST PROCESSED TM: time of the last insert TIMESTAMP

 TABLE HSL_JOURNEYS	:
-- DEPARTURE
-- RETURN
+- DEPARTURE: the time of the departure TIMESTAMP
+- RETURN: the time of retrun TIMESTAMP
-- DEPARTURE STATION ID
+- DEPARTURE STATION ID: ID of the departure station INTEGER
-- DEPARTURE STATION
+- DEPARTURE STATION: name of the departure station VARCHAR
-- RETURN STATION ID
+- RETURN STATION ID:ID of the return station INTEGER
-- RETURN STATION
+- RETURN STATION: name of the return station VARCHAR
-- DISTANCE
-- DURATION
+- DISTANCE: the distance of the journey in KM DOUBLE
+- DURATION: duration of the journey in minutes DOUBLE
-- JOURNEYS ID
+- JOURNEYS ID: created ID in the journeys table

 # FILES DESCRIPTIONS

+- BACKEND:
+  - validationfunctions.py
+  - validations.py
+  - connection.py
+  - functions.py
+  - queries.py
+  - main.py

-- BACKEND
+- JOURNEYSFRONT
-- FRONTEND
+- SINGLESTATIONFRONT

 # TO DO
 - tests